Home

 Handy Information About Australian Weather For Travellers

 If you're planning to visit Australia and you come from the northern hemisphere, you must remember that the seasons are reversed.
-In Australia our winter months are June, July and August.
+In Australia, our winter months are June, July and August.

 In comparison, the most southerly capital city in Australia is Hobart.
-Hobart is approximately 4200 kilometres south of the equator and for that reason this area has four distinct seasons much like those that occur in Europe, China and North America.
-However, there's one main difference.
-Southern Australian weather conditions aren't nearly as cold in the winter.
+Hobart is approximately 4200 kilometres south of the equator and has four distinct seasons much like those that occur in Europe, China and North America.

-Northern Australian weather
+Tropical Northern Australian Weather Conditions

 In the coastal areas of northern Australia, the best time to travel is from May-October since these months will coincide with the dry season.